hdk731/NeuralNetwork/README.md

-# ThreeLayerNetwork
+# NeuralNetwork

 This is Trainee Code.
+Use Numpy Library(Not use Framework).

+Ref.
+Ref.